mik3y/airdash/README.md

 ## Design

-This section covers some major design choices and components.
+This section will cover some major design choices and components.
 You do not need to read this to use the project.